nttcslab/dcase2023_task2_baseline_ae/README.md

     - The CSV files are stored in the directory `results/`.
     - If you have `data/dcase2023t2/eval_data/raw/<machine_type>/test_rename/`, It also makes a CSV file including AUC, pAUC, precision, recall, and F1-score for each section.

+- 02a_test_2024t2.sh (Use MSE as a score function for the Simple Autoencoder mode)
+  - "Development" mode:
+    - This script makes a CSV file for each section, including the anomaly scores for each WAV file in the directories `data/dcase2024t2/dev_data/raw/<machine_type>/test/`. **Newly added!!**
+    - The CSV files will be stored in the directory `results/`.
+    - It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.

+- 02b_test_2024t2.sh (Use Mahalanobis distance as a score function for the Selective Mahalanobis mode)
+  - "Development" mode:
+    - This script makes a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2024t2/dev_data/raw/<machine_type>/test/`. **Newly added!!**
+    - The CSV files will be stored in the directory `results/`.
+    - It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.

 - 03_summarize_results.sh
   - This script summarizes results into a CSV file.